On average, your neighbors pay $53 a month.See Your Rates

 The Beaver State is home to Nike, Columbia Sportswear, and the most craft breweries per capita of any state.
 Oregon is the site of the end of the Lewis & Clark Trail and the Oregon Trail, as well as Crater Lake National Park.
 Matt Groening, creator of the TV show The Simpsons, is from Oregon.
 Oregon is also home to some crucial homeowners insurance hazards to keep in mind.

-Oregon has some of the lowest average home insurance premiums in the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Oregon was $574, about 50% than the national average of $1,132.
+How much is home insurance in Oregon?
+Oregon has some of the lowest homeowners insurance premiums in the country.
+The average cost of homeowners insurance in the state of Oregon is $643.
+That's a little more than half the national average of $1,173.
 People in the state of Oregon enjoy the lowest average home insurance rates in the US.

 Choosing a homeowners insurance company in Oregon should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quote comparison in Oregon from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Oregon.
 Out of the 10,244 Oregon homeowners that used QuoteWizard to request insurance quotes last year, 377 had no home insurance.